nuclearsalmon/project-accela/README.md

 * The full code for the [server module][module_server] and [PrismaWM][plugin_prismawm] will be uploaded at a later date, as it's not quite ready yet and I'm dissatisfied with the current code quality.
 * I plan on adding support for more protocols than just telnet, as well as implementing encryption for all protocols.
-However, for as I'm currently only using it for local testing, unencrypted telnet is more than sufficient.
+However, as I'm currently only using it for local testing, unencrypted telnet is more than sufficient.

 <br>